EMD GT26 Series: GT26CW/CWP

 The EMD GT26CW first appeared in 1967.
 Unlike its turbocharged predecessor the GT16, the GT26CW was identified with a W suffix which indicated that this model had traction motors that could fit the locomotive's axles from Indian gauge to Irish Gauge rails; thus Wide would be the understood term for the traction motors.

 Production spanned from October 1967 to October 1988.

 GT26CW-2/-2A/-2B

 Beginning on January 1, 1972, export customers now had the option to purchase EMD Dash 2 electronics on new orders of locomotives.
 Customers who did purchase EMD Dash 2 electronics had the -2 suffix applied to the end of the locomotive's model designation.
 The GT26CW-2 made its debut in 1972, but by the mid-1980s, two new designations were added based on mechanical/electrical improvements after the -2 suffix: Type A and Type B.

 Production spanned from September 1972 to (Unknown) 2006.

 GT26HCW-2

 To provide high horsepower in the passenger service, EMD installed Vapor Clarkson boilers for Head End Power on the GT26 series.
 Customers who purchased locomotives with Head End Power had the H suffix applied after the GT26 designation.
-Designated GT26HCW-2, this model was only purchased by Algeria's National Railway.
+Designated GT26HCW-2, this model was only purchased by the SNTF, Algeria's national railway operator.

-Production spanned from December 1989 to October 1994.
+Two separate orders were placed by the SNTF, with the first resulting in the production of ten units designated as the 060-DM class in early 1990.
+A second order, again for ten units, was built in late 1994, and became known as the 060-DP class.